Thinking beyond borders

 If any reimbursement exceeds an assignee’s substantiated expenses, the employer must report the excess amount as compensation, and the amount is includible in the assignee’s income.

-It is advisable that companies adequately document that an employee’s assignment is (or is not) initially expected to last one year or less; but also, when the assignment is extended beyond one year, that should be documented too.
+It is advisable that companies adequately document that an employee’s assignment is (or is not) initially expected to last 1 year or less; but also, when the assignment is extended beyond 1 year, that should be documented too.